This site is intended for healthcare professionals

 Rigorous aseptic technique should be observed at all times in its use.

-As there is a risk of antibody-mediated heparin-induced thrombocytopenia, platelet counts should be measured in patients receiving regular and repeated use of heparin flush solutions for longer than 5 days (or earlier in patients with previous exposure to heparin) treatment should be stopped immediately in those who develop thrombocytopenia or paradoxical thrombosis, heparin should immediately be eliminated from all flushes and ports.
+As there is a risk of antibody-mediated heparin-induced thrombocytopenia, platelet counts should be measured in patients receiving regular and repeated use of heparin flush solutions for longer than 5 days (or earlier in patients with previous exposure to heparin).
+Heparin treatment should be stopped immediately in those who develop thrombocytopenia or paradoxical thrombosis and heparin should immediately be eliminated from all flushes and ports.

 Repeated flushing of a catheter device with heparin may result in a systemic anticoagulant effect.

 Heparin Sodium 100 IU/ml i.v. flush solution contains the preservative benzyl alcohol 10mg/ml.
-This product should be administered with caution to infants and children up to 3 years old, as there is a risk that benzyl alcohol may cause toxic and allergic reactions (anaphylactoid) in this age group (see also section 4.3 for premature babies or neonates).
+This product should be administered with caution to infants and children up to 3 years old, as there is a risk that benzyl alcohol may cause toxic and allergic reactions (anaphylactoid) in this age group (see also section4.3).

 Heparin Sodium 100 IU/ml i.v. flush solution contains esters of parahydroxybenzoates as a preservative system.
 These may cause allergic reactions (possibly delayed), and exceptionally, bronchospasm.